twilio-labs/paste/internal-docs/engineering/doc-site/open-graph-image-preview-function.md

 Using Puppeteer, we instruct Chrome to visit a url on the website, which renders a dynamic page based on the parameters we give it.
 We then tell puppeteer to use Chrome to take a screenshot of the page, and that image is then returned as the response of the function.

 The page on the website renders a box 800px x 420px.
-The information is display for the component being requested comes from Airtable, via the Gatsby integration.
+The information is display for the component being requested comes from Airtable, via the JS client.

 [Winston](https://github.com/winstonjs/winston) does our logging, so we can observe the function running in real time in the Netlify UI.